Methodology

 Who benefits most from the KVC?

-The KVC can help anyone—in any industry—who produces, manages, or uses information to help organizations achieve their strategic and tactical goals.
+There are now more than one billion knowledge workers in the world.
+The KVC can help anyone—in any industry—who produces, manages, or uses information in helping an organization achieve its strategic and tactical goals.
 We work most often with professionals in:

 • Business strategy